 - Leaking/old roofs.
 Odds are that any buyer will negotiate a price reduction for replacing the roof.
 If funds are available, the sellers probably should replace it themselves.
 If the roof is in poor shape, it will color the buyers’ perception of the whole house.

 Beyond the Basics

-These are improvements that will often help to increase a sales price.
+These are home renovations that will often help to increase sales prices.